-Sample 1: (Percentage Rate) The annual salary for the office of \$ for the calendar year 2019.
-That for each year thereafter a percent cost-of-living increase shall be added to the previous year's salary so the total amount paid for the c • be \$, for the calendar year 2021 shall be \$, and for the calendar ndar year 2022 shall be \$· Sample 2: (Flat Dollar Amount) The annual salary for the office of be established at \$ for the calendar year 2019.
-That for each year thereafter a \$ increase shall be added to the previous year's salary so the total amount paid for the c • be \$, for the calendar year 2021 shall be \$, and for the calendar ndar year 2022 shall be \$· Sample 3: (Consumer Price Index) The annual salary for the office of be established at \$ for the calendar year 2019, plus an annual increase during the term 2022) based on the Consumer Price Index (CPI) as established by the Bureau of Labor Statistics, U.S. Department of Labor.
-When the CPI is 0 % or less than 0 %, the county official's and nual salary shall remain the same as the prior year.
-Sample 4: (Consumer Price Index with fixed ceiling) The annual salary for the office of be established at \$ for the calendar year 2019, plus an annual increase during the term of office (2020, 2021, 2022) based on the Consumer Price Index (CPI) as established by the Bureau of Labor Statistics, U.S. Department of Labor, but that such increase shall not exceed the amount of \$ in any one year.
-When the CPI exceeds%, the increase in the annual salary for the office shall be% for the next year.
-When the CPI is 0% or less than 0 %, the county official's annual salary shall a remain the same as the prior year.
-Sample 5: (A Percentage of the Consumer Price Index) The annual salary for the office of be established at \$ for the calendar year 2019, plus an annual increase during the term of office (2020, 2021, 2022) based on% of the Consumer Price Index (CPI), as established by the Burn eau of Labor Statistics, U.S. Department of Labor.
-When the CPI exceeds 5%, the increase in the annual sa • be 5% for the next year.
-When the CPI is 0 % or less than 0 %, the county office al's annual salary shall remain the same as the prior year.
+Sample 1: (Percentage Rate) The annual salary for the office of be established at for the calendar year 2019.
+That for each year thereafter a percent cost-of-living increase shall be added to the previous year's salary so the total amount paid for the calendar year 2020 shall be \$, for the calendar year 2021 shall be \$, and for the calendar year 2022 shall be \$ Sample 2: (Flat Dollar Amount) The annual salary for the office of be established at for the calendar year 2019.
+That for each year thereafter a \$ cost-of-living increase shall be added to the previous year's salary so the total amount paid for the calendar year 2020 shall be \$, for the calendar year 2021 shall be \$, and for the calendar year 2022 shall be \$ Sample 3: (Consumer Price Index) The annual salary for the office of for the calendar year 2019, plus an annual increase during the term of office (2020, 2021, 2022) based on the Consumer Price Index (CPI) as established by the Bureau of Labor Statistics, U.S. Department of Labor.
+When the CPI is 0 % or less than 0 %, the county official's annual salary shall remain the same as the prior year.
+Sample 4: (Consumer Price Index with fixed ceiling) The annual salary for the office of be established at for the calendar year 2019, plus an annual increase during the term of office (2020, 2021, 2022) based on the Consumer Price Index (CPI) as established by the Bureau of Labor Statistics, U.S. Department of Labor, but that such increase shall not exceed the amount of \$ in any one year When the CPI exceeds%, the increase in the annual salary for the office shall be% for the next year.
+When the CPI is 0% or less than 0 %, the county official's annual salary shall remain the same as the prior year. r, Sample 5: (A Percentage of the Consumer Price Index) The annual salary for the office of be established at for the calendar year 2019, plus an annual increase during the term of office (2020, 2021, 2022) based on% of the Consumer Price Index (CPI), as established by the Bureau of Labor Statistics, U.S. Department of Labor.
+When the CPI exceeds 5%, the increase in the annual salary for the office shall be 5% for the next year.
+When the CPI is 0 % or less than 0 %, the county official's annual salary shall remain the same as the prior year.